Scrydon

 Storage

 Managed tables are backed by an OLAP engine (StarRocks) for fast queries.
-Staged uploads land in object storage (SeaweedFS / S3) before they're materialised into the warehouse.
+Staged uploads land in object storage (SeaweedFS / S3 / Azure) before they're materialised into the warehouse.

 You don't interact with the warehouse directly.
 Reads go through the governance layer; writes go through the same.